tdeekens/flopflip/readme.md

 1. Use React's Context (hidden for you) via `@flopflip/react-broadcast`
 2. Integrate with Redux via `@flopflip/react-redux`

 Often using `@flopflip/react-broadcast` will be the easiest way to get started.
-You would just need to pick an adapter which can be any of the privided.
+You would just need to pick an adapter which can be any of the provided.
 Either just a `memory-adapter` or an integration with LaunchDarkly via `launchdarkly-adapter` will work.
 More on how to use [`ConfigureFlopFlip`](#setup-using-components) below.

 Whenever you want the flag state to live in Redux you can use `@flopflip/react-redux` which can be setup in two variations itself